AleksGradel/harvest-of-hearts/README.md

 A cozy web app inspired by **Stardew Valley**, showcasing villagers, gifts, and favorite items.
 Built with **Next.js**, **TypeScript**, **Tailwind CSS**, and **Sanity CMS**.

+*"This project was lovingly crafted as a tribute to Stardew Valley — a cozy world that continues to inspire creativity and warmth."*

 ---

 ## 🎨 Features